Education to India

 - 40 million seats in vocational training centres

 - attracting more students to Australia.
-Australia is the second most popular destination for Indian students, after the United States of America (USA) (Source: Department of Education, Skills & Employment, Student data, 2019)
+In 2019, Australia was the second most popular destination for Indian students, after the United States of America (USA) (Source: Department of Education, Skills & Employment, Student data, 2019)

-- delivering niche courses beyond business, IT and engineering.
+- delivering niche courses in new domains, while continuing to deliver ebgineering, IT, STEM, management and accounting courses.
 Indian students are looking to widen their career options

 - partnering with Indian institutions to strengthen existing courses.
 In particular, there are opportunities for Australian institutions to develop articulation arrangements.